 An MPH is a public health professional degree that prepares you to enter the public health field by working for an agency or organization.
-Joint degrees allow you to combine your Pitt Public Health degree with a degree from another school in the University of Pittsburgh.

 An MS is an academic degree that prepares you to do research in academia or industry.
 We offer the MS in the following departments: